Deinosuchus: Diet

 Schwimmer and G. Dent Williams proposed in 1996 that Deinosuchus may have preyed on marine turtles.
 Deinosuchus would probably have used the robust, flat teeth near the back of its jaws to crush the turtle shells.
 The "side-necked" sea turtle Bothremys was especially common in the eastern habitat of Deinosuchus, and several of its shells have been found with bite marks that were most likely inflicted by the giant crocodilian.

 Schwimmer concluded in 2002 that the feeding patterns of Deinosuchus most likely varied by geographic location; the smaller Deinosuchus specimens of eastern North America would have been opportunistic feeders in an ecological niche similar to that of the modern American alligator.
-They would have consumed marine turtles, large fish, and smaller dinosaurs.
-The bigger, but less common, Deinosuchus that lived in Texas and Montana might have been more specialized hunters, capturing and eating large dinosaurs.
+They would have consumed marine turtles, large fish (such as Megalocoelacanthus), and smaller dinosaurs (including young theropods).
+The bigger, but less common, Deinosuchus that lived in Texas and Montana might have been more specialized hunters, capturing and eating dinosaurs (such as hadrosaurs, ceratopsians, and small and large theropods).
 Schwimmer noted no theropod dinosaurs in Deinosuchuss eastern range approached its size, indicating the massive crocodilian could have been the region's apex predator.